UriaKesarii/bus-times-ha/README.md

 1. Create a new folder named `custom_templates` under the `config` directory.
 2. Create a new file named `tools.jinja`.
-3. Copy the code that appears [here](https://github.com/UriaKesarii/bus-times-ha/blob/main/format_arrival.jinja) into the new file you created.
+3. Copy the code from [here](https://github.com/UriaKesarii/bus-times-ha/blob/main/format_arrival.jinja) into the new file you created.

 ## Creating Automation

-Let's create the automation that returns information given a station number and buses, or just a station number.
+Create the automation that returns information given a station number and buses, or just a station number:

 ```
 alias: Get bus time